-NCE's for ongoing projects may be submitted to the LaSPACE program office no later than 60 days before the initial project end-date.
-All NCE requests must be submitted to laspace@lsu.edu and must include a status report which addresses all accomplishments made to-date on the project (including all publications, proposals, presentations, patents, etc), where the project is in relation to the originally proposed end date, reasons why the project has been delayed, and a proposed plan for completing the project.
-This status report must also identify all participants on the project (students, post-docs, faculty, and staff).
-We anticipate that No Cost Extensions will not be available for awards issued for the 2024-2025 program year.
+NCE's for ongoing projects must be submitted to the LaSPACE program office no later than 60 days before the initial project end-date.
+All NCE requests must be submitted to laspace@lsu.edu and must include a progress report which addresses all accomplishments made to-date on the project (including all publications, proposals, presentations, patents, etc), where the project is in relation to the originally proposed end date, reasons why the project has been delayed, and a proposed plan for completing the project.
+This progress report must also identify all participants on the project (students, post-docs, faculty, and staff).
+A link to the online platform for progress report submission, as well as a document with detailed guidance for writing the report, are posted in the LaSPACE Document Center on our website.